 How Long Does Vodka Last?

 As you’ve probably learned from your elders, vodka will never spoil.
 And we really mean never.
 It’s such a strong alcoholic drink that probably your grandchildren, as they grow up, can enjoy the bottle you currently have at home, and nothing bad will happen to them.
 Except for a bit of tongue-twisting.
-Here are the details about the durability of this drink.
+Here are the details about the shelf life of this drink.

 Duration of the unopened vodka